luxsolari/luxsolari/README.md

 _(Also known in _realspace_ as **Luciano Laje**)._

 I am a Software Developer from Buenos Aires, Argentina with experience in Java, C++.<br>
-I worked professionaly since 2016 on various consulting firms, including Accenture and Globant.
+I work professionaly since 2016 on various consulting firms, including Accenture and Globant.

 🔭 I am currently working as a backend dev on Mercado Libre (MELI), researching and developing GenAI initiatives for development acceleration.